Quantum quasi-shuffle algebras II. Explicit formulas, dualization, and representations: Abstract

 \section{Abstract}

 Using the concept of mixable shuffles, we formulate explicitly the quantum quasi-shuffle product, as well as the subalgebra generated by primitive elements of the quantum quasi-shuffle bialgebra.
 We construct a braided coalgebra structure which is dual to the quantum quasi-shuffle algebra.
 We provide representations of quantum quasi-shuffle algebras on commutative braided Rota-Baxter algebras.
-As an application, we establish a formal power series whose terms come from a special representation of some kind of quasi-shuffle algebra and whose evaluation at 1 is the multiple $q$-zeta values.
+As an application, we establish formal power series whose terms come from a special representation of the quasi-shuffle algebra on polynomial algebra and whose evaluations at 1 are the multiple $q$-zeta values.